web-archive-group/WALK/Presentations/WALK-Alberta-abstract.md

 emerging field that brings together historians, computer scientists, and information specialists.
-In our talk, we discuss the fruits of one collaboration that has emerged at York University, the University of Waterloo, and the University of Waterloo.
-Bringing together librarians, historians, and computer scientists, as well asan interdisciplinary team of undergraduate and graduate students, we are developing several web archival analytics projects.
+In our talk, we discuss the fruits of one collaboration that has emerged at York University, the University of Alberta, and the University of Waterloo.
+Bringing together librarians, historians, and computer scientists, as well as an interdisciplinary team of undergraduate and graduate students, we are developing several web archival analytics projects.

 We work using a combination of